ming-ddtechcg/nuodb-operator/README.md

 kubectl create -n $OPERATOR_NAMESPACE -f deploy/cr.yaml
  ```

-&ensp; &ensp; _**Note:** Before running the above create Customer Resource file command, this is where you have the option to configure your database just the way you want it._
+_**Note:** Before running the above create Customer Resource file command, this is where you have the option to configure your database just the way you want it._

 ### Sample cr.yaml deployment files